Steven Levy

 Steven Levy (born 1951) is an American journalist and editor at large for Wired who has written extensively for publications on computers, technology, cryptography, the internet, cybersecurity, and privacy.
 He is the author of the 1984 book Hackers: Heroes of the Computer Revolution, which chronicles the early days of the computer underground.
-Levy published eight books covering computer hacker culture, artificial intelligence, cryptography, and multi-year exposés of Apple, Google, and Facebook.
+Levy has published eight books covering computer hacker culture, artificial intelligence, cryptography, and multi-year exposés of Apple, Google, and Facebook.
 His most recent book, Facebook: The Inside Story, recounts the history and rise of Facebook from three years of interviews with employees, including Chamath Palihapitiya, Sheryl Sandberg, and Mark Zuckerberg.

 Early life and education

 Levy was born in Philadelphia in 1951.
 He graduated from Central High School and received a bachelor's degree in English from Temple University.
 He earned a master's degree in literature from Pennsylvania State University.